FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-table.md

 ### Responsiveness <AddedIn version="1.15.0" />

 The _"Breakpoint"_ property for UI table gives you control over when a table will switch to "mobile" mode, and render reach row of data as a card.
 This is useful when you have a lot of columns, and the table is too wide to fit on a mobile screen.
+The breakpoint is measured based on the **width of the table**, not the width of the screen.

 ![Desktop View of a UI Table example](/images/node-examples/ui-table-responsiveness-desktop.png) _Desktop View of a UI Table example_